 Creating a career plan isn’t a one-time occurrence.
 As you cross things off the list, you’ll need to add additional action items and deadlines to keep things moving along.

-For this reason, it’s important to check in on your career plan and update it regularly.
+For this reason, it’s important to check in on and update your career plan regularly.
 Every six months is a good benchmark.
 If you’re in college, the start of a new semester presents the perfect opportunity to revisit your plan and adjust it as needed.
-Consider not only your career goals but changes in your life as well as external factors like technological trends and shifts in the economy.
+Consider not only your career goals but also changes in your life and external factors like technological trends and economic shifts.

 Setting actionable, timelined goals that are specific to your desired career will help keep your dream job in your sights and make the strategic moves necessary to obtain it.